-The activity of office-based general practitioners with regard to treatment of drug use is described via the INPES Health Barometer general practitioner survey, conducted on a sample of practitioners.
+The activity of office-based general practitioners with regard to treatment of drug use is described via the Santé Publique France Health Barometer general practitioner survey, conducted on a sample of practitioners.
+However, this survey has not been conducted since 2009.
 In 2009, two thirds of general practitioners (about 40,000) saw at least one opioid-addicted drug user in the last year (Gautier 2011).
 The proportion of those receiving at least one user per month substantially increased to almost 50% (compared to one-third in 2003) and 12% (about 7,000) received at least 5 user per month.
 This substantial level of activity alongside opioid-dependent drug users is mainly related to the prescription of opioid substitution treatment (OST).
 Appointments related to cannabis concern considerably fewer physicians: nearly 3,000 claim to have seen at least 5 patients per month related to cannabis use.
 Lastly, approximately one in five physicians (13,000) saw at least one patient in the course of the year for problem stimulant use.
 No information is available on the treatment of drug users by office-based psychiatrists.